nemosminer/NemosMiner/README.md

 under certain conditions.
 https://github.com/nemosminer/NemosMiner/blob/master/LICENSE

-by Nemo/Minerx117
+Updated/Maintained by Nemo/Minerx117

-with alot Help From MrPlusGH and grantemsley without them NemosMiner would not be possible
+with alot of Help From MrPlusGH and grantemsley without them NemosMiner would not be possible

+NemosMiner was based of multipoolminer which can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner NemosMiner is now based of NPlusMiner which can be found here: https://github.com/MrPlusGH/NPlusMiner

 *****

-NemosMiner Monitors mining pools in real-time in order to find the most profitable Algo

 	 GUI and easy configuration
 	 Auto Benchmarks Each algo to get optimal speeds